 How to shine at interview for a graduate job in consumer goods

 Fast-moving consumer goods (FMCG) companies are keen to assess potential graduate trainees’ flexibility, adaptability and communication skills.
 Interviews are a good way of doing this, and typically play an important part in the recruitment process.
-Candidates for some consumer goods roles may find that they take part in as many as four interviews before receiving a job offer.
+Video or telephone interviews are more likely to be used at an early stage, whereas face-to-face interviews often form part of assessment centres.
+Candidates for some consumer goods roles may find that they take part in several interviews before receiving a job offer.

 General tips for answering interview questions